 435 Jabara Hall

 Dr. Medvene is a professor of psychology at Wichita State University, and is interested in social relationships and the skills required to initiate and maintain them, as well as processes which promote interdependence, trust and commitment.
 One focus of his work is on promoting the science of person-centered caregiving in long term care facilities, most especially as this relates to personalizing relationships between caregivers and residents.
 A second focus is on exploring the potential of computers to enhance the social engagement of persons as they age, either in community settings or in congregate care facilities

 427A Ahlberg Hall

 Dr. DiLollo is an associate professor of speech-language pathology in the Department of

 Communication Sciences and Disorders at Wichita State University.
 His interests are in person-centered care and the ways in which communication disorders effect individual’s development and maintenance of social networks.

 426 Jabara Hall

-Amanda is a third year graduate student in the Community-Clinical program.
+Amanda is a fourth year graduate student in the Clinical-Community program.
 Her clinical

 Kari M. Nilsen